.460 Weatherby Magnum: Rifles and ammunition

 Due to the recoil energy and recoil velocity of the cartridge rifles designed for the .460 Weatherby Magnum and other cartridges in its class demand particular attention with regard to their design.
 Most modern rifles designed for cartridges of this class incorporate design features that reduce the felt recoil to the shooter and improve durability.
 Rifles chambered for the .460 Weatherby Magnum require close mating of metal to stock.
 This can be accomplished by properly bedding the action to the stock.
 Recoil lugs and crossbolts serve the purpose of preventing a movement differential between the action and the stock which could lead to further loosening between the action and the stock or splitting the stock.
 Proper bedding and properly installed recoil lugs and crossbolts can go a long way in preserving the integrity of the firearm chambered in cartridges such as the .460 Weatherby Magnum as functional implements.

 The Weatherby Mark V is the most popular rifle chambered for the .460 Weatherby Magnum cartridge.
 The rifle stock is engineered to minimize the felt recoil of heavy recoiling cartridges.
 The California Style Monte Carlo stock's slanting comb will under recoil push away from the shooter's face.
 The rifle stock is also designed with a generous cast off to help tame the heavy recoil of the .460 Weatherby Magnum.
 The rifle uses an aluminum bedding block and recoil lugs to prevent any movement between the stock and the action.
 At a point of time the .460 Weatherby Magnum was offered for sale as an over the counter item in a few Mark V rifle lines, however, at present it is only available in the Mark V Deluxe.
 The Weatherby Custom Shop does offer the rifle in a few lines such as the Crown Custom, Dangerous Game Rifle (DGR) and the Safari Custom.
 All the over the counter and custom shop rifles are built on the Mark V action which is regarded by many as one of the strongest rifle actions available.
-The first .460 Weatherby's were built on Magnum Mauser actions but these were found wanting due to the higher pressures generated by Weatherby cartridges.
+The first .460 Weatherbys were built on Magnum Mauser actions but these were found wanting due to the higher pressures generated by Weatherby cartridges.
 The Mark V action is able to contain 200000 psi pressure.